marin-community/marin/docs/lm/overview.md

 * starts with raw HTML
 * processes it into text
-* trains a quality classifer
+* trains a set of quality classifers
-* filters the data with that classifier
+* filters the data with those classifiers
 * performs deduplication
 * tokenizes the deduped data
 * trains a model on the tokenized data
-* evaluates the model
+* evaluates the resulting model

 We leverage various tools: